modemn/modemn.github.io/content/about.md

 +++
 date = '2025-09-27T17:00:33+01:00'
-title = 'My First Post'
+title = 'Who am I?'
-summary = 'This summary is independent of the content.' disableComments = true
+summary = 'A introduction to the world of Nikhil Modem.'
 +++
-## Introduction

 This is **bold** text, and this is *emphasized* text.